 Bruce is a graduate of the University of Oklahoma College of Law and received his undergraduate degree from the University of Oklahoma.
 He is admitted to practice law in Oklahoma, the Western District of Oklahoma, the Northern District of Oklahoma and the U.S. Court of Appeals for the Tenth and Second Circuits.

 An active contributor in the state and the community, Bruce has been very engaged in public service and civic matters.
-He was appointed to serve on the Oklahoma Commission of Educational Quality and Accountability by Oklahoma Governor Mary Fallin and confirmed by the Senate.
-He served as co-founder and co-chair of Project KIDS (Keep Improving District Schools) and currently serves on the board of directors for the Oklahoma Health Center Foundation, The Economic Club of Oklahoma and as co-chair of The Economic Affairs Breakfast Group.
-Among others, he has served as the president of Leadership Oklahoma, The Venture Forum and on the board of Leadership Oklahoma City and Oklahoma Futures.
-He is a member of Oklahoma City Downtown Rotary and was a founding member of the Marine Corps Council.
+He was appointed to serve on the Oklahoma Commission for Educational Quality and Accountability by Oklahoma Governor Mary Fallin and confirmed by the Senate.
+He served as co-founder and co-chair of Project KIDS (Keep Improving District Schools) and has served on the board of directors for the Oklahoma Health Center Foundation, The Economic Club of Oklahoma and as co-chair of The Economic Affairs Breakfast Group.
+Among others, he has served as the President of Leadership Oklahoma, The Venture Forum and on the board of Leadership Oklahoma City and Oklahoma Futures.
+He was a founding member of the Marine Corps Council.

 *Crowe & Dunlevy has no input in the rating methodologies used by Super Lawyers, Martindale-Hubbell, Best Lawyers or America’s Top 100 High Stakes Litigators publications.